The caves of Ibiza that you can't miss

 On the entrance and exit, the black and red marks left by smugglers are still visible, and inside the cave, pools of water are lit up dramatically to entertain tourists.
 One of Cova de Can Marça’s greatest attractions is the sound and light show that accompanies a waterfall within the cave, thanks to which plenty of cultural tours in Ibiza exist to take visitors down to see this enchanting site.

-1. Cave Paintings - Ses Fontanelles
+Cave Paintings - Ses Fontanelles

 Many Ibiza caves have a cultural interest and Ses Fontanelles is home to one of the most unique cultural and historic sights on the island.
 They were discovered in 1917 by a French archaeologist and identified as Bronze Age paintings.
 However, more recent studies suggest they are Punic artworks.
+Visitors can make out sketches of ships in the less weathered parts of the painting.
+Some wear is due to the caves being used as a wine cellar, where generations kept bottles cool and dry.

 Reach the paintings via a 90-minute walk from Cala Salada, following signs for Ses Fontanelles.
 Cultural tours in Ibiza that take you along the west coast will likely make a stop in these historic caves, but if you have one cave or route in mind, many tour guides are happy to adapt their route.